obada-alzoubi/appear/README.md

 code includes several steps to conduct the preprocessing.
 In this part, we highlight the main steps that are taken in the code.

-- Preprocessing:
+- **Preprocessing**:
-The preproc function suppresses the gradient artifact using the fMRIb toolbox.
+The _preproc_ function suppresses the gradient artifact using the fMRIb toolbox.
 Additionally, it will filter the harmonics associated with slice time selection.
 For example, if you used TR=2 and the number of slices per TR was 39, then we need to filter the induces harmonies at 19.5, 39 58.5, 78,97.5,117, 136.5 Hz.
 Additionally, APPEAR filters for the other frequency like electricity power like at 60 Hz.
 All filtering is done using a bandstop filter with 0.5 Hz width around each frequency.
-- Correcting for Pulse artifact using the desired method.
-- We use pop_fmirb_pas function from fMRIb toolbox by feeding the location of the QRS indices.
+- _Correcting for Pulse artifact using the desired method_.
+We use pop_fmirb_pas function from fMRIb toolbox by feeding the location of the QRS indices.
 Depending on which method was selected, APPEAR tries to correct the pulse artifacts.
-- Correcting for other artifacts using icid function.
+- _Correcting for other artifacts using icid function_.
 This function is the most important function in the toolbox and tries to automatically find the artifacts corresponding to eye blinking, saccades, muscles, single-channel, and ballistocardiogram artifacts.
 To do so, ICA is applied to the EEG data, and then statistical and topographical analyses are conducted inside icid function to